Enzo Bearzot: Club career

 Born in Aiello del Friuli, in the Friulian Province of Udine in Friuli-Venezia Giulia, Bearzot was son of a bank teller and attended high school at Udine.

-Enzo Bearzot made his debut in professional football with Pro Gorizia in 1946, a team he left in 1948 to join Internazionale.
+Enzo Bearzot made his debut in professional football with Pro Gorizia in 1946, a team he left in 1948 to join Inter Milan.
 After three seasons with the Nerazzurri, Bearzot moved to Sicily and joined Catania for three more seasons.

 In 1954, he moved to Torino, which was rebuilding after the tragedy of Superga in 1949.
 In two seasons as a starter he played 65 matches, scoring one goal.
 In 1956 he returned to Internazionale where he appeared 27 times, the last of which was a 3–2 defeat at Bologna on 9 June 1957.
 The following year he returned to Torino.
 Here, he made 164 appearances and scored 7 goals for the Granata before retiring in 1964, aged 37, to take up coaching.

 In his playing career, Bearzot totalled 251 appearances in Italy's Serie A, being called up once to play for Italy, making his debut on 27 November 1955 in a 2–0 1955–56 Central European International Cup match defeat to Hungary.